o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Setup the Fq-Sponge.
 1. Absorb the verifier index
-1. If the verifier index expects a number of recursion challenges, make sure that the right number of challenges and commitments are passed in the proof,
+1. If the verifier index expects a number of recursion challenges, make sure that the right number of accumulators are passed in the proof, and that for each accumulators the number of challenges is the same as log2(SRS.len())
 1. Absorb the recursion commitments.
 1. Absorb the commitment of the public input polynomial with the Fq-Sponge.
 1. Absorb the commitments to the registers / witness columns with the Fq-Sponge.